 Find it: The Skagit Valley Tulip Festival takes place around Mount Vernon, Washington, about an hour’s drive north of Seattle.

-When: Official festival dates are April 1–May 1, 2022, but the flowers bloom according to Mother Nature’s schedule, as local farmers will remind you.
-Typically, the most reliable dates for full tulip bloom are between April 7 and April 25.
-Daffodils are blooming now.
+When: Official festival dates are April 1–30, 2023, but the flowers bloom according to Mother Nature’s schedule, as local farmers will remind you.
+Typically, the most reliable dates for full tulip bloom are April 7–25.
+Daffodils bloom in late March through early April.
 Check the bloom status page for updated info.